Unlock Your SEAI Grants: Your 2026 Guide to Home Energy Savings

 Special Support Available

-Yes, significant grants are available for upgrading your windows and doors, but they come with a condition: you must undertake a more comprehensive energy upgrade at the same time.
+Yes, significant **seai grants for windows and doors** are available to homeowners upgrading their home’s glazing, but they come with a condition: you must undertake a more comprehensive energy upgrade at the same time.

-To qualify for the window and door grants, you must also be approved for and complete at least one other SEAI energy upgrade, such as external insulation or a heat pump installation.
+To qualify for the **seai windows grant** (also referred to as **seai grants for windows**), you must also be approved for and complete at least one other fabric energy upgrade, such as external insulation or a heat pump installation.

 | Upgrade | Grant Amount (2026) |